AngusJohnson/Clipper2/Docs/readme.md

 	clipper.AddClip(clips);
 	clipper.Execute(ClipType.Intersection, FillRule.EvenOdd, closedSolution);

-<b>Documentation definition:</b><br>
+<b>Definitions:</b><br>
+Path "segments" are the lines between path vertices.
+In closed paths these are commonly referred to as "edges".<br>
-"Touching" segments are collinear and at least partially overlap one another.<br><br>
+Segments are "touching" when they are collinear and at least partially overlap one another.<br>
+Polygons are touching when they contain touching edges.<br><br>

 <b>Clipped Solutions:</b><br>
 A clipped solution often won't be in its simplest form.
-For example, solutions may have "touching" polygons.<br><br>
+For example, solutions may have "touching" edges.<br><br>

 <b>Clipping open paths:</b><br>